harishMadhavan1010/sky130-rtldesign/README.md

   IMG Capture43

+  IMG Capture47

+  The images below correspond to the gate-level netlist of the hierarchy (which can be checked using dot viewer and vim).

   IMG Capture44

-  The images below correspond to the written verilog code (which can be viewed using vim)

   IMG Capture45

   IMG Capture46

-  Trivia: From the above image, it's worth noting how OR logic need not get sythesized to OR gate.
+  > Trivia: From the above image, it's worth noting how OR logic need not get sythesized to OR gate.

-  On the other hand, we can use `flatten` in the promt to eliminate the hierarchies leading to flat synthesis. `show` can be used to view the gate level netlist. `write_verilog -noattr multiple_modules_flat.v` is used to generate verilog files corresponding to the netlist.
+  On the other hand, we can use `flatten` in the prompt to eliminate the hierarchies leading to flat synthesis. `show` can be used to view the gate level netlist. `write_verilog -noattr multiple_modules_flat.v` is used to generate verilog files corresponding to the netlist.

+  IMG Capture48

+  The images below correspond to the gate-level netlist of the flattened module (which can be checked using dot viewer and vim).

+  IMG Capture49

+  IMG Capture50

+  We can also synthesize just the submodule instead of the topmodule by specifying in the synth command as `synth -top sub_module1` while executing the rest of the commands.
+The images below illustrate this.

+  IMG Capture51

+  IMG Capture53

+  IMG Capture52

+  The above approach is especially useful when there are multiple instances of same module.
+It's convenient to synthesize a module once and replicate it wherever the module is needed instead of directly synthesizing every instance of that module.
+In a massive design, a synthesizer might fail to synthesize desirably and so synthesizing lower level modules first and then proceeding with the top-level module will let the synthesizer produce the desired netlist.

   ### Optimization using Flip Flops

+  Flip Flops are 1-bit memory elements.
+They are specifically used in this case to avoid undesirable momentary transitions called "Glitches".
+While glitches may be negligible in smaller combinational circuits, if there are a lot of stages in a design, glitches will occupy undesirably high amount of time between input transitions.
+However, we can use D-Flip Flops to capture at the right time via the clock edge and completely circumvent the problem.
+All of these concepts are illustrated in the following images:

+  IMG Capture54

+  IMG Capture55

+  IMG Capture56

+  Now that we have learnt why Flip Flops are used, it's time to learn about the various types of sets and resets available.
+Asynchronous resets reset the Flip Flop to 0 during the positive/negative edge of the reset pin.
+They work independent of the clock cycle, whereas synchronous resets are dependent on the clock cycle.
+Only if there is a positive edge of the clock, synchronous reset works.
+Sets work the same way but they instead set the Flip Flop to 1.
+Having both sets and resets make the design vulnerable to race conditions and having asynchronous resets/sets is generally costlier (in terms of power) than their synchronous counterparts.

+  The following image depicts the various resets in Flip Flops.

+  Capture57

+  Now that we have learnt various set/reset configurations of Flip Flops, it's time to simulate and synthesize them!
+  As mentioned already, the command `iverilog dff_asyncres.v tb_dff_asyncres.v` in terminal creates an executable "a.out", which when executed (`./a.out`), dumps a .vcd file which can be opened via gtkwave using the command `gtkwave tb_dff_asyncres.vcd`.

 ## Day 3